SimonRennotte/Data-Efficient-Reinforcement-Learning-with-Probabilistic-Model-Predictive-Control/README.md

 We can see that the model allows to control the environment in less than hundred interactions with the environment.
 As a comparison, the state of the art of model free reinforcement learning algorithms in https://github.com/quantumiracle/SOTA-RL-Algorithms solves the problem in more than 15 episodes of 200 interactions with the environment.

-The following figures and animation show an example of control.
+The following animation shows an example of control.

 <p align="middle">
   <img src="https://github.com/SimonRennotte/Data-Efficient-Reinforcement-Learning-with-Probabilistic-Model-Predictive-Control/blob/master/images/control_anim_Pendulum-v0.gif?" width="80%" />